-If you are suspected of driving under the influence of alcohol in the city of Brea, a patrol officer can ask you to take a field sobriety test (FST).
-The FST is usually a battery of 3 tests meant to gauge your level of alcohol impairment, and is one of the factors used by law enforcement, prosecutors, and courts to make an arrest and later decide on a DUI prosecution.
+If you are suspected of driving under the influence of alcohol in the city of Brea, a police officer can ask you to take a field sobriety test (FST).
+The FST is usually a battery of 3 tests meant to gauge your level of alcohol impairment and is one of the factors used by law enforcement, prosecutors, and courts to make an arrest and decide on a DUI conviction.

 - The walk-and-turn test,

 - The HGN or horizontal gaze nystagmus test

 There are several other non-standard tests that law enforcement officers use to determine a persons level of intoxication.
 These include; The Hand Pat Field Sobriety Test, The Finger-to-Nose Field Sobriety Test, The Finger Count Field Sobriety Test and so on.

 Although field sobriety tests are widely used by law enforcement, there are many issues surrounding these tests.
 FST detractors say that the tests are unreliable and flawed.

 With this in mind, it is important that you have a defense attorney to represent you if you are arrested for during a field sobriety test in Brea.
 An experienced DUI attorney, like the ones at the Johnson Criminal Law Group, can help you avoid charges being brought against you in the first place or help you to mitigate the consequences of a conviction.
 Call us now to get your defense started.